code61/short_format_notes/_sessions/c3prep/1_rails_installer.md

         ruby 1.9.3p448 (2013-06-27 revision 41675) [x86_64-darwin12.4.1]
         $

-    If it doesn't print out your ruby version you have a problem - ask in the forum!
+    If it doesn't print out your ruby version you have a problem - email your instructor!
 {% endexercise %}